dinophile/QLedger/README.md

 Once I can get the image to ECR I'll dig into getting more familiar with and setting up a cluster to run the app on.
 And I'll need to provision and account for and RDS postgres db for my cluster as well.

 Currently just sitting with yaml syntax errors.
 But will take a break and return to it after some fresh air.

+## Update 2

+So today I spent some time with some infra folks I've worked with before.
+They managed to help sort out some confusion in my head and I have a better idea of missing pieces now.

+Had two code reviews (with the goal of understanding broad concepts vs getting the answers!) both reviews helped me clear up some misunderstandings about how I should structure my code.

+I mistakenly thought the goal was to remove the infrastructure folder here and have it running in a separate repo.
+I'll be honest this was backed up by me not having the experience seeing the dev user's view of the infra code!
+The projects I've helped on _were_ based in a separate repo but were set up for security, maintainence and updates etc!
+So that was a missing piece of my understanding! #TheMoreYouKnowEh?
+So with this in mind my next steps are to add in the terraform init/plan/apply with auto approve to my circle ci config.
+Then fix my silly syntax errors!

+Great conversations today and I'm thankful I have such a supportive network!

+But first a good night's sleep to rest the ol' brain.